TW: Mental health issues, trauma feelings, guns, suicidal ideation

 “Nathan,” I said quietly as I got to the top of the stairs, giving Will a gentle push towards the other room.
 I handed him my phone.
 “Avery’s on the contact list.
 Call them, tell them what happened.”

 “Okay, then, just tell them I need help.”

 Will glared at me, and I leaned on the doorframe, returning the stare.
 “You don’t have to call Avery.”

 “Well, somebody has to be responsible for you, since you apparently can’t be responsible on your own.”
 I regretted it immediately as she turned her head away from me.
 “Sorry.
 I’m just—a gun, Will?
 You had a gun?”

 “That looked more like an execution than self-defense.”

 Sorry.
 That didn’t explain shit.
 I tried not to look disappointed or angry, but I didn’t have any energy left.
 I wanted to ask her what Kiera had been talking about, but I didn’t have the words, and if I felt this muddled about my own thoughts, there was no way Will could understand them either.
 So I left, and sat with my back against the stairway banister, legs stretched across the small hallway, Will on one side of me and Nathan to the other, waiting for Avery to show up.
 An adult, who knew what to do.

 I felt pathetic.

 Perfect fucking timing.
 “And where the fuck have you been?”
-I growled, looking at Jo in the mirror.
+I growled, looking at Jo in the mirror across from me.
 She’d followed us up the stairs, apparently.
 Or just reappeared.
 Either way, she was hovering a couple inches over the stairs themselves.